Azure/azure-sdk-for-java/sdk/communication/azure-communication-sms/README.md

 ## Key concepts

-To send messages with Azure Communication SMS Service a resource access key is used for authentication.
+There are two different forms of authentication to use the Azure Communication SMS Service.

+### Azure Active Directory Token Authentication

-SMS messaging uses HMAC authentication with a resource access key.
-The access key must be provided via the accessKey() function.
+The `DefaultAzureCredential` object must be passed to the `SmsClientBuilder` via the credential() funtion.
 Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.

+`AZURE_CLIENT_SECRET`, `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` environment variables
+are needed to create a DefaultAzureCredential object.

 To create a SmsClient
 <!-- embedme src/samples/java/com/azure/communication/sms/samples/quickstart/ReadmeSamples.java#L23-L40 -->